zeta1999/korali/doc/mkdocs/docs/usage/solvers/optimizers/cmaes.md

 	k["CMA-ES"]["Termination Criteria"]["Fitness Diff Threshold"]["Value"]  = 1e-12
 	```

-- **Min DeltaX** Specifies a minimum standard deviation for the proposal distribution of the variables.
+- **Min Standard Deviation** Specifies a minimum standard deviation for the proposal distribution of the variables.
 Korali terminates if this value is undershot from all variables.
 By default, Korali will set this criterion as active and value $1^-12$.
 Example:

 	```python
 	k["CMA-ES"]["Termination Criteria"]["Min DeltaX"]["Active"] = True